tmip-emat/tmip-emat/docs/source/emat.scope/scope.rst

 provides, and what ranges and/or distributions of these inputs will be considered in an exploratory analysis.

+The :class:`Scope` API outlined below provides the framework for interacting with an existing scope in Python.
+However, the process of defining a *new* scope is generally done by using a :doc:`scope definition YAML file<scope.file>`.

 .. autoclass:: Scope

 Read / Write